 The Collatz Structure containing all positive integers is a connected structure.
 There are no circular or unending Collatz sequences.
 To prove this we need to define a new item that is a part of all Collatz sequences.
 An $L_8$ begins with a 24k+16 term in a secondary tower.
 The Collatz algorithm is applied until a 24k+16 term appears in an adjoining tower.
 A chain of adjoining $L_8$ moves through Collatz Structure until reaching a 24k+16 Trunk Tower term.
 An $L_8$ chain binary series is built from the number of divisions by two on all the tower base terms in the $L_8$ chain.
 The usage factor for the $L_8$ chain binary series is calculated by inverting the powers of two in the even factors of the tower base terms and summing the resulting geometric series.
 We will prove by induction that the usage factor of an $L_8$ chain with a binary series of length r is $3^r/4^r$ .
 The binary series of an $L_8$ chain with one tower base term is r, or r.
-The usage factor is r is r in r the usage factor is r in r in
+The usage factor is r is r in the formula for r in the formula for r is r in the formula for r in the factor r in the formula for r in the formula for r in the factor r in the factor